-Camera traps allow for the observation of wildlife with relatively little or no human interference.
+Camera traps allow for the observation of wildlife with relatively little to no human interference.
 Previous studies have explored their use to estimate population size (Karanth 1995), examine wildlife and behaviour (Dupuis-Desormeaux et al. 2015), and explore activity patterns and habitat use (Bowkett, Rovero, and Marshall 2008); though, their use in animal-plant and animal-shelter interaction studies is less-explored.
 Furthermore, few studies explore photogenic rate as an index of animal density and diversity in different systems (Rovero and Marshall 2009; Si, Kays, and Ding 2014).
-Thus it is crucial to A) extensively explore the literature to compile camera trap data for generating rarefaction curves based on sampling effort in different systems, and B) camera trap at shrub-open and shelter-open pairs to assess behavioural and associational differences at these microsites.
+Thus, it is crucial to A) extensively explore the literature to compile camera trap data for generating rarefaction curves based on sampling effort in different systems, and B) camera trap at shrub-open and shelter-open pairs to assess behavioural and associational differences at these microsites.
 Despite its versatile utility, camera trapping is proven to be an ineffective method for surveying smaller organisms such as arthropods and soil pathogens.

-Studies focusing on arthropods in a community generally take advantage of other methods, including pan trap, malaise, and pitfall trapping (Missa et al. 2009).
+Studies focusing on arthropods in a community generally take advantage of other methods, including pan traps, malaise, and pitfall trapping (Missa et al. 2009).
 Coloured pitfall traps are widely used to attract a diverse group of insects, including herbivore pests and pollinators (Ernst, Loboda, and Buddle 2016).
 Additionally, some pollinators in deserts show a preference towards certain colours, closely-resembling the floral colour of their host plants (Wilson, Griswold, and Messinger 2008).
 Hence, it’s important to consider this factor when selecting pan-traps for plant-insect interaction studies in drylands.
 Furthermore, quantitative measurements of soil microbial communities can provide insight into the success of restoration strategies (Harris 2003) as they’re an integral part of terrestrial ecosystem well-being.
 Usually, the richness and abundance of microbial communities are analysed via soil core samples by examining ribosomal RNA (rRNA) (Buckley and Schmidt 2003).
 Measurements of soil microbes can be used to determine biodiversity, ecological processes, and structures (Harris 2003).
 Soil microbial communities are associated with aboveground plant communities through how plant communities control the soil moisture regime (Waldrop and Firestone 2006).
 Knowing that artificial shelters may impact relative humidity (RH) regimes under the canopy, it would be interesting to examine the diversity and richness of microbial communities under artificial shelters compared to those in the open gap, and under natural shrubs.

 The aim of this proposal is thus to examine shrub-community and shelter-community dynamics through two central field experiments: